-Every classroom in our school uses the Common Agreements, illustrated below, as a basis for developing their behaviour standards.
-Using this matrix, the class teacher works with all students to explain exactly what each of the expectations look, sound and feel like in their classroom.
-The completed matrix is on display in every classroom, used as the basis of teaching expectations throughout the year and revisited regularly to address any new or
+Every classroom in our school uses the Student and Staff Non-Negotiables as a basis for developing their behaviour standards.
+Classroom teachers' works with all students to explain exactly what each of the expectations look, sound and feel like in their classroom.
+The student Non-Negotaibles are on display in every classroom and used as the basis of teaching expectations throughout the year and revisited regularly to address any new or emerging issues.